 Maidstone Corporation Tramways

-Motormen and conductors were issued with single-breasted jackets with five buttons (bearing the corporation shield device — see link), two breast pockets (with button closures) and upright collars; the latter bore an employee number on the bearer's left-hand side, in individual numerals, and systems initials — 'M C T' — on the right-hand side, in individual letters.
-All insignia were brass.
-Caps were in a military style with a glossy peak and a tensioned crown (top); they bore a standard, 'off-the-shelf', script-lettering grade badge — either Motorman or Conductor - above which a municipal shield badge (see below) was mounted.
-The style of uniform remained the same for the entire life of the system, from the inauguration of electric services in 1904 through to their replacement by trolleybuses in 1930.
+Tramcar staff were issued with single-breasted jackets with five buttons (bearing the corporation municipal device — see link), two breast pockets (with button closures) and stand-up collars; the latter bore an employee number on the bearer's left-hand side, in individual numerals, and system initials — 'M C T' — on the right-hand side, in individual letters.
+The insignia and buttons were brass.
+The tensioned-crown peaked cap bore a standard, off-the-shelf, script-lettering grade badge — either 'Motorman' or 'Conductor' — above which a shield-shaped municipal-device badge was mounted.
+The style of uniform remained unchanged for the entire life of the system, from the inauguration of electric services in 1904 through to their replacement by trolleybuses in 1930.

-Tramcar crews were also issued with double-breasted greatcoats with two rows of five buttons and high, fold-over collars; the latter bore identical insignia to the jackets worn underneath, i.e., an employee number on the bearer's left-hand side and systems initials on the right.
+Tramcar crews were also provided with double-breasted greatcoats with five pairs of buttons and high, fold-over collars; the latter bore identical insignia to the jackets worn underneath, i.e., an employee number on the bearer's left-hand side and system initials on the right.

 Photographs of inspectors are yet to come to light, so it is currently unclear what uniforms they wore.

-In common with the majority of UK tramways systems, Maidstone employed female staff during the Great War — both as conductresses and motorwomen — to replace male staff lost to the armed services.
-These ladies were issued with tailored, single-breasted jackets with five buttons, two breast pockets (with button closures) upright collars and long matching skirts; the collars carried the same insignia as the jackets worn by their male colleagues.
-The caps were military in style with a tensioned crown (top), though the latter appears to have been somewhat larger than the corresponding crown on the male caps.
-The caps carried the standard grade and municipal shield badges.
+In common with the majority of UK tramways systems, Maidstone employed female staff during the Great War — both as conductresses and as motorwomen — to replace male staff lost to the armed services.
+These ladies were issued with tailored, single-breasted jackets with five buttons, two breast pockets (with button closures) stand-up collars and long matching skirts; the collars carried the same insignia as the jackets worn by their male colleagues.
+The peaked caps had a wide tensioned crown (top), a common form of headgear used across the country for female tramcar staff; they carried the standard grade and municipal-device badges.

-Female staff were also issued with long, double-breasted greatcoats with two rows of five buttons and high fold-over collars.
-They do not appear to have carried any insignia, and from the cut, may possibly have been re-purposed male issues.
+Female staff were also issued with long, double-breasted, lancer-style greatcoats with five pairs of buttons — narrowing from top to bottom — and high fold-over collars.
+They appear to have carried system initials — 'M C T' — on the bearer's right-hand collar.

 For a history of Maidstone Corporation Tramways, see: 'The Tramways of Kent — Volume 1, West Kent' by Invicta; The Light Railway Transport League (1971).